Community education officer

-As a community education officer, you'll help to organise and promote participation in local education or training opportunities
+As a community education officer, you'll aim to get communities involved in local education or training opportunities and will promote what's on offer.

-This includes developing skills in literacy and numeracy, life skills or practical skills, such as budgeting, cooking or learning how to use a computer.
+This can include programmes to develop skills in literacy and numeracy, life skills or practical skills, such as budgeting, cooking or learning how to use a computer.

-Usually, you'll work in areas of social deprivation or high unemployment, and this may be in diverse communities, in non-traditional venues such as community centres, children's centres, libraries and churches.
+You'll usually work in areas of social deprivation or high unemployment and it's likely you'll be involved in diverse communities.
+You may be based in non-traditional venues such as community centres, children's centres, libraries and churches.

 In this role, you'll work closely with course providers, community support workers and external partners such as staff at the Department for Work and Pensions.